 The options above offer a wide range of possibilities to partners.
 Option 2 could require varying levels of assistance depending on the program's needs, but this could be as simple as having an adequately trained Wagner-Peyser ES staff member providing basic program information to a one-stop customer regarding the Job Corps program.
 In this example, the partner staff member has been trained by someone from the Job Corps program on basic eligibility requirements as well as how to access and complete an enrollment application.
 Once the application is completed, the partner staff member will connect the customer to a Job Corps representative who can further assist the customer through the enrollment process.
 This option allows for the customer to receive high-quality service through the American Job Center, in a timely manner.
-In this example, it would be essential that the Wagner-Peyser Act ES staff person providing information about the Job Corps program, namely the Job Corps program, for salaries and wages are based on records, that accurately reflect the work performed consistent with Federal cost principles in the Uniform Guidance at 2 CFR 200.430.
+In this example, it would be essential that the Wagner-Peyser Act ES staff person providing information about the Job Corps program document his or her time and effort to ensure that the charges to the appropriate program, namely the Job Corps program, for salaries and wages are based on records, that accurately reflect the work performed consistent with Federal cost principles in the Uniform Guidance at 2 CFR 200.430.